Dan Thaw - Chair Person, LA Governor, SEN, Attendance & Safeguarding (including PREVENT) Link Governor

 I view Sheffield as my home having lived here for 33 years!
 Having a father in the Royal Navy meant that my formative years were spent largely in Scotland, Malta and the South East of England!
 By the age of 27 I had lived in 27 houses.
 The best memories of school that I have, were the years I spent at primary School in Scotland and consequently I would really love for all of our children to leave Norton Free School with similar happy memories and positive experiences of primary education.
 I joined Norton Free in 2003 as a teacher and SENCo, became deputy head and then acting Head of School and was appointed as Headteacher in 2016.
 I love the school, the community, the children and I am really excited about the future here at our school especially with our governors and staff working together to achieve the best for our children.
 Team Norton!

-Tracy Dyson - Parent Governor, Attendance, Policy & English Link Governor
+Tracy Dyson - Parent Governor, Well-Being, Policy & English Link Governor

 Originally from Staffordshire, I moved to Sheffield in 2004.
 I have lived in Norton since 2011, just prior to the birth of my eldest child.
 I currently have two children at Norton Free School.
 I work four days a week as a Clinical Psychologist/Neuropsychologist within the NHS at Sheffield Children’s Hospital, and this includes various leadership roles.
 In my role as a clinician, and as a parent, I am increasingly aware of the challenges that our children face both within and outside education and the need for us to ensure their well-being and to foster their resilience.
 I am committed to helping the school find solutions to the challenges it faces, whilst maintaining quality and ensuring the continued happiness and achievements of both pupils and staff.
 I am keen to ensure that Norton Free remains a good local school, which provides a solid foundation for our children.

-Anna Hallam - Parent Governor, GDPR, Website & Parental Engagement Link Governor
+Anna Hallam - Parent Governor, GDPR, Website, Science & Parental Engagement Link Governor

 I am a very recently retired science teacher.
 I lived in Norton and attended Norton Free School as a child.
 I have been involved with Girlguiding for over 30 years and I currently run the Rainbows, Brownies, Guides and Ranger Units here.
 As a child, I really struggled with all aspect of literacy so as a teacher I am especially aware of the role literacy plays in every child's success.
 I am the Warden at St James Church and so have volunteered to be a Founder Governor.